Marbled newt: Sexual selection

 Males have shown a preference for larger female newts.
-This is because larger females show increased efficiency in oviposition in comparison to smaller female newts.
+This is because, as described above, larger females show increased efficiency in oviposition in comparison to smaller female newts.
 Such increased efficiency allows for a decrease in parental investment and energy cost associated with oviposition.

 Marbled newts experience a female-biased sexual dimorphism with regards to size.
 Females are not only significantly larger than males, but also experience a longer life span.
 This combined with reaching sexual maturity at a younger age in comparison to males are causes for increased female fecundity.
 Larger females are thought to produce larger offspring, who in turn have more reproductive success.
 Males have a discernible crest selected for by females.
 The height of the crest offers an indication of good fitness and physical condition, making mates with a higher crest more desirable by females.

 During courtship with females, males perform 'tail-lashing' in order to spread their pheromones.
 This also draws attention to the males and accentuates their long tailfin, another trait also selected for by female choice.
 Males are able to spread these pheromones because they are equipped with a set of glands that females do not have.
 This trait directly affects male reproductive success as it is used solely in attracting a mate and offers no other benefits.